chrisvanmeer/at-hashi-demo/README.md

 You will be needing about 8Gb of RAM to run this without annoying lagg.
 Diskspace wise I would say about 5Gb of diskspace should cover it.

+#### Disclaimer
-This was built and tested on both macOS 12.1 and Ubuntu 20.04 LTS Desktop.
+This was built and tested on both macOS 12.1 (Intel chip) and Ubuntu 20.04 LTS Desktop.
+Running the same setup on macOS with an M1-chip will fail miserably.

 ## Step 1 - Install required software
 Make sure you have the following installed on your workstation: